-Your core message articulates what you do and why it matters to your ideal clients.
+A core message articulates the value of your work to your ideal clients.

-Many business owners who are just starting out struggle with questions like…
+Many coaches, creatives, and healers who are just starting out struggle with questions like…

 - How do I explain what I do?